 Real Love versus Fake Love

 On Valentine’s Day, the secular world goes all out to celebrate romantic love.
-There will be candle-light dinners, moonlit strolls, flowers, chocolate and big, red hearts.
-The words "I love you" will be in high supply even if the sentiment behind it is not.
+There will be tons of candle-lit dinners, moonlight strolls, flowers, chocolate, and big, red hearts.
+The words “I love you” will be in high supply even if the sentiment behind it is not.

-Some of the love words will be heartfelt, others will be said because the persons were caught up in a moment.
-I wonder though how many of us will choose to focus on the greatest love story ever told?
+Some of the love words will be heartfelt, others will be said because persons were caught up in a moment.
+I wonder though how many of us will choose to actually focus on the greatest love story of all time?

-John 3:16 is probably one of the most well-known and well-quoted verse in the Bible, with good reason!
+John 3:16 is probably one of the most well-known and well-quoted verses in the Bible, with good reason!